zeybus/Book_Recommendation_Project/README.md

 # Book_Recommendation_Project
 The project simply provides readers to find their next book to read.
-It asks users to enter how many genres they want and the genres, and gives top 10 read books with genres provided by reader.
+It asks users to enter how many genres they want and the genres, and gives top 10 rated books with genres provided by reader.
 ## Dataset
 The project is based on a dataset scraped via the Goodreads API, created in 2019.
 The one that I have used updated in 2022 with genre information.
 The dataset itself is a bit out-dated, still pretty useful to explore the world of books.